ctrlaltdeleon/infinitygauntlet/life/battlestation.md

   - @ LONG BEACH

 - What to look for?

   - Memory buttons!
-  - Minimum height vs maximum height!
+  - Minimum height VS maximum height!
   - Noise.
   - Amount of motors?
     - More motors, better dynamic load rating, faster.
     - Not necessary if just moving light things and you're not sitting on the desk while moving.

 - Table I have currently:

   - Size
     - 71.875" x 29.375" x 29.25"

 - Thinking about: